Are your translations private?

 If you would like to find out how we handle sensitive content, such as legal translations and corporate documentation, click here.

-To learn more about outsourcing your translation requirements to a translation service provider, please download our guide by clicking on the link below.
+To learn more about kickstarting your translations, please download our guide by clicking on the link below.